 gcloud auth application-default login command has been executed.These two solutions offer the simplest mechanism to authenticate with GCP.

-In addition to the above credential based approaches to authenticating with GCP the use of an OAuth 2.0 access token is possible.
-This token can be configured by the access_token property or the GOOGLE_OAUTH_ACCESS_TOKEN environment variable.
+On top of those credential based approaches, you can also authenticate with an OAuth 2.0 access token.
+You set this token with the access_token property or the GOOGLE_OAUTH_ACCESS_TOKEN environment variable.
 You can learn more about generating an access token here.

-projectregionzonedefault_labelsWhilst these may not be all the options, they are the most useful.
+projectregionzonedefault_labelsThese aren't all the options, but they're the most useful.

-Setting the project at the provider level means that engineers do not need to set the project when creating resources.
-The project can still be overridden at a resource level.
-Both region and zone allow setting the defaults for where resources (e.g., virtual machines) are provisioned.
-The most beneficial configuration option – in my opinion – is default_labels this allows for applying a set of default labels to all resources provisioned by this instance of the provider.
-In other providers, this is not so easily done.
+Setting the project at the provider level means engineers don't need to set the project on each resource.
+You can still override the project at a resource level.
+Both region and zone let you set the defaults for where resources (e.g., virtual machines) get provisioned.
+The most useful option, in my opinion, is default_labels, which applies a set of default labels to every resource this instance of the provider creates.
+In other providers, that's not so easy to do.

-Now that we have an understanding of how the provider is configured we can look at a couple of examples.
+Now that we know how the provider is configured, let's look at a couple of examples.

 For all of these examples, assume that the gcloud auth application-default login command has been run.